illusionofchaos/ios-nehelper-enum-apps-0day/README.md

 # nehelper enumerate installed apps 0-day (iOS 15.0)

+I've updated this code to avoid using Private API directly.
+Read more in my [blog post](https://habr.com/en/post/580272/).
+However, that means that now this code is iOS version-specific and possibly device model-specific.
+So if it doesn't work on your device, recalculate and update the offsets in `c.c` file.
+The original code can be found in [direct](https://github.com/illusionofchaos/ios-nehelper-enum-apps-0day/tree/direct) branch.

 The vulnerability allows any user-installed app to determine whether any app is installed on the device given its bundle ID.

 XPC endpoint "com.apple.nehelper" has a method accessible to any app that accepts bundle ID as a parameter and returns an array containing some cache UUIDs if the app with matching bundle ID is installed on the device or an empty array otherwise.